-- Wastewater signal in the region has increased in the last four weeks. - Compared with last week, the signal has increased across the region.
-However, the signal decreased at Porthmadog and Pwllheli. - The Increasing Signal Level indicator was triggered at Bangor Treborth during the last reporting period. - There was one sample missing from Pwllheli.
-Issues at Pwllheli between 23 May 7 June resulted in some missing samples causing a break in the series for that site.
+- Wastewater signal in the region has been unstable, with both increases and decreases over the last four weeks.
+However, the overall signal change in that period is an increase. - Compared with last week, the signal has decreased across the region.
+However, the signal increased at Bethesda and Porthmadog. - The High Signal Level and Increasing Signal Level indicators were triggered at Porthmadog during the last reporting period. - There was one sample missing from Bethesda, Porthmadog and Pwllheli.
+Access issues at Pwllheli between 23 May - 7 June resulted in some missing samples causing a break in the series for that site.